Moving to Helsinki, Finland

 We asked people in Helsinki if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "While in Helsinki, it is important to be respectful towards the local culture and customs.
 Avoid dressing too casually or wearing less conservative clothing in places such as churches, government buildings, and formal events.
 Additionally, be mindful of the use of personal space, as Finns tend to maintain a greater amount of personal distance than many other cultures.
 At the dinner table, avoid disrupting conversations, and speaking too loudly or increasingly.
 As a sign of respect, it is customary to wait for the host to start drinking any alcoholic beverages during meals, and commenting on the taste of food is also generally seen as offensive.
-Lastly, be considerate of the environment when exploring Helsinki, and take proper measures to minimize your impact," said one expat in Helsinki.
+Lastly, be considerate of the environment when exploring Helsinki, and take proper measures to minimize your impact," remarked one expat in Helsinki, Finland.

 Why do people move to Helsinki?